 You are given two 60 dB sounds.
-The first tone is a simple sine wave having a frequency of 1000 Hz.
-The second tone has four components: a 1st harmonic (the fundamental frequency) of 1000 Hz and a 2nd, 3rd, and 4th harmonic.
-The intensity of each of the four components is 0.01 N/m^2 (remember that the intensity of the complex sound is equal to the square root of the sum of the component's squared intensities).
+The first sound is a simple sine wave tone having a frequency of 1000 Hz and an amplitude of 60 dB.
+The second sound has four components: a 1st harmonic (the fundamental frequency) of 1000 Hz and a 2^{nd} , 3^{rd} , and 4^{th} harmonic.
+The intensity of each of the four components is 0.01 N/m2 (remember that the intensity of the complex sound is equal to the square root of the sum of the component's squared intensities).
 Assuming that the components of the complex sound all fall in separate critical bands, and that loudness in separate critical bands simply add together, what is the loudness (in sones) of the simple tone and what is the loudness (in sones) of the complex tone?
 Are they equal?
 Why or why not?